WinstonWinstonWinston/Website/content/project/GPLR/Gaussian Process Binary Classification From Scratch.md

+---
+title: A Gaussian Process Classifier Made From Scratch, in PyTorch
+summary: This explains how to create a GP Classifier with all the theory and code in PyTorch
+tags:
+  - Machine Learning
+date: '2023-5-1T00:00:00Z'

+# Optional external URL for project (replaces project detail page).
+external_link: ''

+image:
+  caption: The latent space representation of the MNIST dataset.
+  focal_point: Smart

+links:

+url_code: ''
+url_pdf: ''
+url_slides: ''
+url_video: ''

+# Slides (optional).
+#   Associate this project with Markdown slides.
+#   Simply enter your slide deck's filename without extension.
+#   E.g. `slides = "example-slides"` references `content/slides/example-slides.md`.
+#   Otherwise, set `slides = ""`.
+slides: ""
+---

 This notebook walks through a basic example of Gaussian Process classification from scratch.
 Theory and code included.
 This tutorial follows mostly Rasmussen and Williams as well as sections in Bishops PRML pertaining to the subject.

 # Imports